 All Canadian banks are required to maintain liquidity in compliance with internal policies that they have adopted as mandated by OSFI and with OSFI's guidelines respecting liquidity.
-OSFI's guidelines require the banks to establish and implement documented, sound and prudent liquidity and funding policies recommended by management, approved by the board of directors and reviewed annually by the board or a board committee.
+OSFI's guidelines require banks to establish and implement documented, sound and prudent liquidity and funding policies recommended by management, approved by the board of directors and reviewed annually by the board or a board committee.
 Such policies must address foreign currency obligations (where relevant), the holding by the bank of liquid assets and funding requirements.
 Liquidity policies must also provide for scenario testing and contingency planning to allow the bank to withstand funding requirements in specific disruption scenarios and address cash flow shortfalls in emergency situations.
 Each bank must also periodically review its efforts to maintain the diversification of liabilities, to establish relationships with liability holders and to develop asset-sales markets.
+Effective 1 January 2015, all Canadian banks became subject to a minimum liquidity cover ratio (designed to ensure that they have an adequate stock of unencumbered high liquidity assets consisting of cash or cash equivalents to meet liquidity needs for 30 calendar days) of 100 per cent.
+In addition, OSFI has indicated its intention to have in place a minimum requirement for a net stable funding ratio (requiring banks to maintain a stable funding profile in relation to the composition of their assets and off-balance sheet activities) by 1 January 2018.